 Rationale: different perspectives can evolve ideas or see patterns or opportunities where another person may not.
 This gives extroverted people a chance to more freely express themselves.

-- Pitch the brainwritten storyboard within a small team
+- Pitch the brain written storyboard within a small team

 - The smaller the better.

-- Too many people can slow down the idea generation process
+- Too many people can slow down the idea-generation process

 - Look for ways to add/refine your ideas.